anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.
+Quote: Take time to deliberate, but when the time for action has arrived, stop thinking and go in.

-By: Audre Lorde
+By: Napoleon